What is Hip Replacement Surgery?

 - Osteonecrosis: A condition caused by disease or severe trauma that affects the blood supply to the bone.
 It can also occur without trauma or disease.

 You may also need hip replacement surgery if you have pain that persists despite medication, worsens with walking and interferes with your sleep.
-To know more about your condition, you can read our articles to learn about hip replacement and other procedures in Singapore.
+To know more about your condition and appropriate procedures, you can read about the most common questions about hip replacement surgery to learn about hip replacement and other procedures in Singapore.